RamonNicolasGL/ProgConcorrenteTP2/README.md

 ## Análise Detalhada do Código Elixir

-Abaixo encontra-se a decomposição técnica de como as regras de negócio e primitivas distribuídas do livro do Andrews foram traduzidas para a sintaxe do Elixir.
+Abaixo encontra-se a decomposição técnica de como as regras do livro do Andrews foram traduzidas para a sintaxe do Elixir.

 ### 1. Módulo `Waiter` (O Garçom / Servidor Replicado)